bminer/node-blade/README.md

 Note: if there is a problem with the Blade compiler, or more likely, if there is a syntax error with the JavaScript code in your template, Node.js will not provide any line number or other information about the error.
-At the time of this writing, this is a limitation of the Google V8 engine.
+See issue #40 for more details.

 You can render a compiled template by calling the function: `tmpl(locals, cb)`